jians123/Physcial-Network-Trace-Collage/readme.md

 Hi!
-This is my network trace collage, inclduing some text, pictures, and introductions of the physcial places I chose.
+This is my physcial network trace collage, inclduing some text, pictures, and introductions of the physcial places I have chose.